bufbuild/rules_buf/README.md

 rules_proto_toolchains()
 ```

-Refer to the [official docs](https://docs.buf.build/build-systems/bazel) or browse the [examples](examples) on how to setup and use for various scenarios.
+Refer the [docs](https://docs.buf.build/build-systems/bazel) or browse the [examples](examples) on how to setup and use for various scenarios.

 ## List of rules